Sophivorus/EasyWiki/README.md

 ### Composer

 1. Require EasyWiki with `composer require sophivorus/easy-wiki` or add it as a dependency to your composer.json or composer.local.json as `"sophivorus/easy-wiki": "^1.0"`
-2. Load the main EasyWiki class wherever you need it with:
+2. Load the EasyWiki class wherever you need it with:

 ```php
 require '/path/to/autoload.php'; // This may not be necessary